IHS Markit

-Accuris is an information services provider.
+IHS Markit (formely IHS Inc.) was an information services provider headquartered in London.
+It was formed in 2016 with the merger of IHS Inc. and Markit Ltd. In 2022, IHS Markit completed a merger with S&P Global, which purchased IHS for about $44 billion in 2020.

 History

 IHS

-Information Handling Services (IHS) "was founded in 1959 as Information Handling Services to provide information for aerospace engineers through microfilm databases".
+Information Handling Services (IHS) was founded in 1959, in Denver, Colorado, as Information Handling Services to provide information for aerospace engineers through microfilm databases.

-It subsequently grew to incorporate other companies in the information services sector such as Cambridge Energy Research Associates, Global Insight, Jane's Information Group, Prime Publications Limited, and John S. Herold, Inc.
+IHS subsequently grew to incorporate other companies in the information services sector such as Cambridge Energy Research Associates, Global Insight, Jane's Information Group, Prime Publications Limited, and John S. Herold, Inc.

 In 2008, IHS acquired Fairplay, a firm that assigns IMO identification numbers for ships, companies and registered owners.

 In 2016, Englewood, Colorado-based IHS and London-based Markit merged.
 Jerre Stead was chief executive of the pre-merger IHS Inc. from 2006 to 2013 and from 2015 until the merger with Markit.